wizgrav/clubber/README.md

 ```

 When in the context of clubber, The CLUBBER_X defines will have the expressions from the tool's fields.
 These must evaluate to a single float each, ideally 0-1.
 In the shadertoy editor, you can place these in the shader wherever they make sense as modulators.
-In the original shader you should make sure that whenever the define is placed, it gets scaled to the desired range from 0-1 and place some appropriate defaults in the CLUBBER_X defines on the shader to make it look how you want when in the static shadertoy context,
+In the original shader you should make sure that whenever the define is placed, it gets scaled to the desired range from 0-1 and place some appropriate defaults in the CLUBBER_X defines on the shader text.

-At any point you can copy the address of the **State** link to get a full snapshot of the current state of the tool contained in a long url.
+At any point, you can copy the address of the **State** link to get a full snapshot of the current state of the tool contained in a long url.
 Band configs, glsl snippets, current track and shader are all included in the state so this url is essentially a self contained music visualization that can be easily stored and shared.
 A browser short urling extension would come very handy here.

 ### Clubber in the wild ###